-For my most up-to-date work across outlets and platforms:
+For Hayley’s most up-to-date work across outlets and platforms:

 - Print stories with Business in Vancouver

 - Segments with Global News Morning and video with BIV

 - The shows I co-produce and co-host with BIV on Roundhouse Radio 98.3 (note: I am not on every show)

 - BIV podcasts